 Consumption expenditure of educational institutions is comprised of the consumption expenditure of comprehensive education, upper secondary general education, vocational education, university of applied sciences education, and university education and research.

 Expenditure of vocational education includes the expenditure of initial vocational education leading to a qualification of vocational education institutions, including music schools and colleges, sports education centres, folk high schools and adult education centres and government transfer financed curriculum-based further vocational education.
 In time series data, the expenditure of initial vocational education of folk high schools and adult education centres is included in the expenditure of vocational education since 1999.
+The expenditure of specialised vocational education institutions is included in the figures for vocational education.
 Government transfer financed curriculum-based further vocational education is included from 2001 onwards.
-Government transfer financed curriculum-based further vocational education is included in the published data since 2015 in the annual and time series data.
-Government transfer financed curriculum-based further vocational education is not included in the earlier data publications.
-The expenditure of special needs vocational education institutions is included in the figures for vocational education.
-The data do not include the expenditure of apprenticeship training, supplementary training purchased by regional councils and charged service activities.
+Government transfer financed curriculum-based further vocational education is included in the data publications since 2015 in the annual and time series data.
+The expenditure of apprenticeship training is included in the expenditure of vocational education.
+The expenditure of apprenticeship training includes expenditure of vocational basic and further education organised as apprenticeship training, inclusive of expenditure of the apprenticeship training subsidised by the European Social Fund (ESF).
+Apprenticeship training is included in vocational education in the data publications since 2018 in the annual and time series data.
+The data do not include the expenditure of supplementary training purchased by regional councils and charged service activities.

 The expenditure of university of applied sciences and vocational educational institutions on the Åland Islands and in the military field is not included in the expenditure of vocational education.

 University of applied sciences education includes the expenditure of university of applied sciences.
 The expenditure of university of applied sciences education on the Åland Islands is not included in the figures.
-Due to changes caused by the amended Universities of Applied Sciences Act and data collection changes, the data for 2015 are not fully comparable with those on earlier years.
-As of 2015, the data include expenditure under budget sub-item 29.40.55. for the running of universities of applied sciences.
+Due to changes caused by the amended Universities of Applied Sciences Act and data collection changes, the data from 2015 onwards are not fully comparable with those on earlier years.
+The data prior 2015 are based on the data reported in accordance with legislation on the state contribution system.
+As of 2015, the data are based on the data collected by the Ministry of Education and Culture.
+The expenditure of Police University College is included in the university of applied sciences expenditure from 2015 onwards.
+Prior 2015 the expenditure of Police University College is partly included in the expenditure of vocational education.
 New students registered as absent are not included in the numbers of students used for calculating expenditure per students for university of applied sciences education.

 The average number of persons in a household has a fundamental effect on the expenditure averages per household of different population groups.
 The expenditure of families with children per household is larger than in small households (e.g. one-person households and elderly households).Read the full definition of the concept